KDE/digikam-doc/index.rst

     :alt:
     :target: import_tools.html

-    How to Import New Items in Your Collections With digiKam
+    How to Import New Items into Your digiKam Collections

 .. container:: toctile